o3de/o3de.org/content/docs/user-guide/features/platforms/android/troubleshooting.md

 ## Maven repository warnings {#troubleshoot-maven-warnings}

- As part of a Lumberyard build or configure, you might see some warnings similar to the following\.
+ As part of a O3DE build or configure, you might see some warnings similar to the following\.

 ```
 [WARN] Failed to connect to https://maven.google.com/androidx/compose/ui/group-index.xml.
 Access to Google's main Maven repository may be incomplete.